jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

 ## We have cause to be uneasy

 # Book II.
-What Christians Believe
+What Christians believe

 # Book III.
-Christian Behaviour
+Christian behaviour

 ## The three parts of morality